centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 > Use the appointment-picker for selecting date and time slots for an appointment.

-The appointment-picker comprises a calendar component to select a date and a radio-button type inputter to show the available time slots for the selected date.
+The appointment-picker comprises a calendar  to select a date and a radio-button type inputter to show the available time slots for the selected date.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

 ## ns-article

->ns-article is used to display long-form content **Note**: This component is currently being considered for deprecation.
+> Use the ns-article component to display long-form content.
+**Note:** This component is currently under review for deprecation.

-ns-article has been designed to be used to house content for a variety of long-form content such as blogs, editorials and support articles.
-Each use of the ns-article should be split into easy to consume chapters or sections.
+The ns-article component is a container for long-form content such as blogs, editorials and support articles.
+Use it to split the content into easy-to-consume chapters or sections.

 ## ns-card